Mass vs. weight - the Gravity Force.

-Mass and weight are two common often misused and misunderstood terms in mechanics and fluid mechanics.
+Mass and Weight are two often misused and misunderstood terms in mechanics and fluid mechanics.

-The fundamental relation between the mass and the weight is defined by Newton's Second Law and can be expressed as
+The fundamental relation between mass and weight is defined by Newton's Second Law.
+Newton's Second Law can be expressed as

 Mass is a measure of the amount of material in an object, being directly related to the number and type of atoms present in the object.
 Mass does not change with a body's position, movement or alteration of its shape, unless material is added or removed.